OpenVPN 2.4.0 -- released on 2016.12.27 (Change Log)

-|Source Zip||openvpn-2.3.1.zip||GnuPG Signature|
+|Source Zip||openvpn-2.4.0.zip||GnuPG Signature|

 Instructions for verifying the signatures are available here.

 Note that easy-rsa is no longer bundled with OpenVPN source code archives.
 To get it, visit the easy-rsa page on GitHub, or download it from our Linux software repositories.
 The Windows installers are bundled with OpenVPN-GUI - its source code is available on its project page and as tarballs on our alternative download server.

-|Source Zip||openvpn-2.2.2.zip||GnuPG Signature|
+|Source Zip||openvpn-2.3.14.zip||GnuPG Signature|

 OpenVPN is available in repositories of most open source operating systems such as Debian, Ubuntu, Fedora, FreeBSD and Maemo.
 Some of them may have several versions available, e.g. one for latest beta branch, one for latest development code and one for stable releases.
 Using these OS-provider versions is usually easiest.
 However the OpenVPN project also packages latest OpenVPN releases for some open source operating systems.
 Take a look here to see if these packages are available for your OS.

 OpenVPN uses TAP-windows to provide virtual tap device functionality on Windows.
 Normally you don't need to install TAP-windows separately, as OpenVPN installers include it.
 The tap-windows driver comes in two flavours: the NDIS 5 driver (tap-windows, version 9.9.x) for Windows XP and NDIS 6 (tap-windows6, version 9.21.x) for Windows Vista and above.
 Source code for both tap-windows drivers is available on GitHub.